muktihari/fit/docs/usage.md

 ### Peek FileHeader

 We can verify whether the given file is a FIT file by checking the File Header (first 12-14 bytes).
 PeekFileHeader decodes only up to FileHeader (first 12-14 bytes) without decoding the whole reader.
-After this method is invoked, Decode picks up where this left then continue decoding next messages instead of starting from zero.
-This method is idempotent and can be invoked even after Decode has been invoked.
+If we choose to continue, Decode picks up where this left then continue decoding next messages instead of starting from zero.

 ```go
 package main